jesababon/express-crud-hp/readme.md

 ### Part 1 - Accio Students! - Reading

 You will need to build route for `/`in your `index.js` file.
-Write the handler to connect the route to the view, and supply it with the relevant data.
-Your `views/home/index.html` file should have a link to the `/students` and the `/houses` route.
+It should render your `views/home/index.html` file and should have links to the `/students` and the `/houses` routes.

 Next you will need to build out the controller `/students`.
 In this controller set up a route that renders the `students/index.html` view with the appropriate data.
 The data here is a list of all students from Hogwarts.
-You will have to query the database using a PG connection to get all student info, and supply it to the view.
+You will have to create a function in your model to query the database using a PG connection to get all student info, and supply it to the view.

 In the view, iterate over all of the student names and create a link to their specific profile on the page. i.e

 `<a href="/students/{{ id }}">{{ fname }} {{ lname }}</a>`
 > The `id` and the `fname`/`lname` should dynamically be generated in the mustache template from each student's hash